 Folate is very important when pursuing fertility goals and pregnancy.
 It is needed for healthy neurodevelopment.
 It supports the creation of DNA and plays a central role in methylation, a biological process required for healthy eggs (4,5,6,7).

-With all of this in mind, we formulated Ready.
-Set.
-Go!
-Women's Fertility Formula for women facing fertility challenges with L-Methylfolate, the active form of folate our body uses.
+With all of this in mind, we formulated Women's Fertility supplemnt for women facing fertility challenges with L-methylfolate, the active form of folate our body uses.
 We chose this active form of folate so that you are supported when trying to pursue your fertility goals, whether you have the MTHFR genetic variation or not.
 If you don’t know if you have the MTHFR gene variation, our fertility formula with methylfolate removes the guesswork.

 How much folate?

 When taking methylfolate to help with your fertility goals, consume between 400 and 800 mcg daily.

 Can I get folate from my diet?